 Issuer

-This party is a legal entity that issued any kind of securities and is requesting the identity of its

-investors as per applicable law.
-Issuers may be corporations, investment trusts, or domestic or

-foreign governments.
-The party that has issued the shares and is requesting the identity of its Shareholders.
+The party that has issued the securities and is requesting the identity of its rights holders.

-In the SRD II IR, the definition of issuer is: a company which has its registered office in a Member State and the shares of which are admitted to trading on a regulated market situated or operating within a Member State or a third party nominated by such a company for the tasks set out in this Regulation.
+In SRD II context: A company which has its registered office in a Member State and the shares of which are admitted to trading on a regulated market situated or operating within a Member State or a third party nominated by such a company for the tasks set out in this Regulation.

 Third party/issuer agent

-The third party that the issuer has delegated responsibility for receiving responses to the request.
-This is an optional role; the issuer may elect to receive responses itself.
-The issuer CSD can also act as the third party.
+The third party to whom the issuer has delegated responsibility for sending the request and/or receiving responses.
+This is an optional role; the issuer may elect to send the request and/or to receive responses itself.
+Any intermediary, including the issuer’s Central Security Depository (CSD), can act as third party/issuer agent.

-Issuer CSD
+Central Security Depository (CSD)

-The issuer CSD is the CSD in which the shares have been issued.
-The issuer CSD is the primary register for the issuance, unless this function is performed by another party such as a registrar.
-The issuer CSD is in many markets the first intermediary, and it may also be the last intermediary, i.e. for a CSD member’s proprietary account or for various types of end investors, in direct-holding markets.
+The issuer CSD is the CSD in which the securities have been issued.
+The issuer CSD is the primary register for the issuance, unless this function is performed by another party, such as a registrar.
+A CSD can also have an account with the issuer CSD to enable the cross-system settlement of securities transactions.

-In the SRD II IR, the definition of issuer CSD is: the central securities depository which provides the core service as defined in points 1 or 2 of Section A of the Annex to Regulation (EU) No 909/2014 of the European Parliament and of the Council with respect to the shares traded on a regulated market.

-In the SRD II IR, the definition of first intermediary is: the issuer CSD or other intermediary nominated by the issuer, who maintains the share records of the issuer by book-entry at top tier level with respect to the shares traded on a regulated market or holds those shares at top tier level on behalf of the shareholders of the issuer.
+Intermediary

+An institution that holds securities on behalf of other institutions and/or end investors (natural or legal persons).
+A CSD is also an intermediary.

 Local custodian

 The party that acts as CSD member, holding assets on behalf of clients in one or more securities accounts in the books and records of the issuer CSD.
 The local custodian may be the last intermediary, i.e. a client may be the end investor/shareholder.